jetstream-cloud/js2docs/docs/ui/cacao/deployment_magic_castle.md

 # Deploying Single/Multiple VMs

+[Magic Castle](https://docs.computecanada.ca/wiki/Magic_Castle), developed by the Digital Research Alliance of Canada (formerly Compute Canada), is a terraform template to deploy a virtual slurm cluster.
+This template has been adapted to launch easily in CACAO.

 ## Pre-requisites

 You will need to setup your the following before you deploy any cloud resource using CACAO: